 The answers to these questions will dictate the success and efficiency of your network.
 This means that the planning phase of your network installation is crucial.

-Why not take a few minutes to find out the scope of this work by reading our inspect article.
+Take a few minutes to find out the scope of this work by reading our inspect article.

 A Patch Panel and Network Switch?
 What is the Difference?